 - Display Quota: This extension will display the current status of your IMAP quota in thunderbird’s statusbar and will warn you when you reach a configurable limit.

-To set these options, go to Edit menu > Preferences item > Advanced tab > Config Editor button.
+To set this, go to the menu Edit > Preferences > Advanced > General > Config Editor

 Do you really need to keep all that email?
 You can configure thunderbird to automatically delete your old email.
 To do this, navigate to Account Settings —> Local Folders —> Disk space.
 You can set thunderbird to delete messages once they get to be X days old.